lukavr05/final-year-project/documents/main.typ

 [0.03703704 0.0617284  0.0617284  0.03703704 0.25925926 0.04938272 0.02469136 0.02469136 0.02469136]
 ```

-Which is a `numpy` array of type `float`, containing the frequencies neatly formatted as `numpy` and `sklearn` are extremely compatible.
+Which is a `numpy` array of type `float`, containing the frequencies neatly formatted, as `numpy` and `sklearn` are extremely compatible.

 If we run the program on the ELF files `example1`, `example2` and `example3` (found in the `product/binary-feature-extraction/examples` directory), we can visualise the distribution of the relevant instructions.